percona/everest-doc/docs/install/installEverest.md

     everestctl install
     ```

-    This will install all the required components in a namespace called `percona-everest`.
+    This will install all the required components in a namespace called `percona-system`.

+3. Enter the specific names for the namespaces you want to create, separating each name with a comma.

-    ??? example "Example"
+    ??? example "Expected output"
+        ```
         ?
-Namespace to deploy Everest to percona-everest
-            ?
+Namespaces managed by Everest (comma separated) dev, production ?
 What operators do you want to install?
 MySQL, MongoDB, PostgreSQL

-    Alternatively, you can install Everest and provision the Kubernetes cluster by running the installation in headless mode:

         ```

+    Alternatively, you can create multi-namepaces in the headless mode:

+    ```sh
+    everestctl install --namespace <namespace-name> --namespace <namespace-name> --operator.mongodb=true --operator.postgresql=true --operator.xtradb-cluster=true --skip-wizard
+    ```
+    Replace `<namespace-name>` with the desired name for your namespace.

+    ??? example "Example"
+        ```
-    everestctl install --operator.mongodb=true --operator.postgresql=true --operator.xtradb-cluster=true --skip-wizard
+        everestctl install --namespace dev --namespace prod --operator.mongodb=true --operator.postgresql=true --operator.xtradb-cluster=true --skip-wizard
         ```

     !!! note alert alert-primary "Important"
         Ensure to copy the authorization token displayed on the terminal in this step.
 You will need this token to log in to the Percona Everest UI.

     ### Limitation

     * If the Everest CLI fails to install the operators, do the following: